dittonetwork/ethglobal-hackathon-interchain/README.md

-# Ditto: Pioneering Account Abstraction for a Unified Web3 Experience
+# Ditto: Pioneering Smart Account for a Unified Web3 Experience

 ## Narrative